CTC guides the community's prevention efforts through a five-phase process which includes:

 Depressive Symptoms

-Low Perceived Risks of Drug Use
+Perceived Risk of Drugs/Substance Use

-Cheltenham CTC provides prevention education through forums, presentations, and community outreach.
 In addition, Cheltenham CTC offers a series of programmatic strategies to assist schools and families in helping youth to avoid problematic behavior.

 Lead Agency: Family Services of Montgomery County

-Copyright © 2022 Cheltenham Communities That Care - All Rights Reserved
+Copyright © 2024 Cheltenham Communities That Care - All Rights Reserved

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.